SubhadeepC28/IE-643-Deep-Learning-Project/README.md

 > In this project, we try to observe pruned subnetworks derived from original networks which can output commensurate accuracy compared to the original network.
 We try to observe the above over 2 network architectures - the LeNet architecture and a feed-forward multi-layer perceptron (MLP).
 > We also try to look into the aspects of transfer learning using these pruned subnetworks (called the _Lottery Tickets_) over a dataset pertaining to the same domain.

+> The motivation behind this project is [this](https://arxiv.org/abs/1803.03635) work by Jonathan Frankle and Michael Carbin
 ### Repositories consulted for reference:
 > <ul>
 >  <li><a href='https://github.com/ktkth5/lottery-ticket-hyopothesis'>Repository 1</a>